 Accra Beach – South Coast Hot Spot

-There are so many great beaches in Barbados each with their unique characteristics, and Accra Beach is indeed no exception.
+There are so many great beaches in Barbados, each with unique characteristics, and Accra Beach is no exception.

-This is a popular beach among both locals and tourists alike.
+Accra is a famous beach among both locals and tourists alike.

 Did You Know?